NUCCASJNR/alx-higher_level_programming/README.md

 # Description
-This is the readme for all my alx python tasks
+This is the readme for all my alx-africa python tasks

 ## Table of contents
 Directories | Description